The Haunting of Gallagher Hotel- Chapter One

 Slowly, they turned and pushed their way through the excited crowd, sauntering off in their fine silk lampshade tunics.
 Trudy remembered the day she’d bought those for them.
 She purchased the boutique and the bakery for those girls; now, her heart raced as she cried.
 The backlash from the town was expected, but never from Mary and Belle.
 As she watched her sisters leave her behind, Trudy went dead inside for the fourth and final time in her life.

-Deputy pulled the loop over her head and tightened the knot, fastening it.
+The deputy pulled the loop over her head and tightened the knot, fastening it.
 Her throat shrank, and butterflies circled her belly.
 Through heavy gasps, she said, “You know this town wouldn’t have grown without me.”

-Deputy stepped back and faced the crowd.
+Deputy Hill stepped back and faced the crowd.
 He pulled a note from his trouser pocket and opened it.
 Then, he reached into the breast pocket of his tan deputy button-up and pulled out his reading glasses.
 He placed them on his face and looked over the note.

 “You—you people wanted to bring money into this town,” Trudy yelled.
 “I caught the train over to Detroit and made connections that brought the money here!
 I paid the price to make Holloway the train-stop town that it is today!
 I made this place into Saloon Alley!
 While you people collected money from tourists and travelers, I was out there making deals that made us rich!”

-“Quiet, whore,” a man shouted.
+“Quiet, whore!” a man shouted.

-“Hang the killer,” a woman yelled.
+“Hang the killer!” a woman yelled.

-Deputy cleared his throat and raised a hand.
+The deputy cleared his throat and raised a hand.
 The crowd fell silent.

 “Trudy Mona Lisa Gallagher, on this day, June 19, 1921, you are hereby charged with the following crimes against the town of Holloway, Michigan: destruction of property, conspiracy to commit murder, murder, and arson.
 You have been formally convicted by the people of Holloway and me, Sheriff Deputy Davidson Lee Hill.
-You were not allowed a trial as Judge Benjamin Rowles, District Attorney Allen Clyde Albright, and Sheriff Jay Kyle Louis have all perished on this very spot along with Michigan’s Governor Brighton James Fisher, Mayor Richard Tucker, Mrs. Louise Fisher, Mrs. Patricia Tucker, Mrs. Madeleine Albright, and Mrs. Freda Albany Louis.”
+You were not allowed a trial, as Judge Benjamin Rowles, District Attorney Allen Clyde Albright, and Sheriff Jay Kyle Louis have all perished on this very spot, along with Governor Brighton James Fisher, Mayor Richard Tucker, Mrs. Louise Fisher, Mrs. Patricia Tucker, Mrs. Madeleine Albright, and Mrs. Freda Albany Louis.”

 The mob gasped and fell into hushed chatter.

-“Also, amongst the dead are nineteen souls, including the hotel’s waitstaff, maids, pianist, and bartender.
+“Also amongst the dead are nineteen souls, including the hotel’s waitstaff, maids, pianist, and bartender.
 I am sad to say that this will haunt Holloway forever.

 “Our investigation concluded that you planted homemade explosives and barred those poor souls inside.
 You are sentenced to death by hanging on the grounds where your explosions claimed innocent lives.
 All that stand witness, aside from the townspeople of Holloway, are your two sisters, Mary Karen Welch and Belle Leanora Roth.
 Your husband, Ulysses Gallagher, God rest his soul, must flip and twist in his grave.
 He died in the muds of our enemy’s territory for all of us.
 How you can defy him with your heinous behavior is beyond me.”
 He moved his eyes from his note and onto the mob.
 “Trudy Gallagher has lain with politicians and bootleggers alike to push her own sinister agenda.
 She poisoned the streets of Holloway with hooch, prostitutes, thieves, and brawlers.
 She is an illness to this town and needs to be extinguished before she harms anyone else.”